hallettmiket/hallettmiket.github.io/ethos/_posts/2020-02-20-lab-policy-version-1.0.md

 <li>To provide detailed, concrete feedback on your  work within reasonable timeframes;</li>
 <li>To provide funding to attend scientific courses, conferences, tutorials, and workshops as best possible.
 Lab members generally attend at least one conference/year;</li>
 <li>To provide funding for your membership in a society that benefits your work as best possible;</li>
-<li>To provide funding for your salary/stipend, research materials, computational resources and pan ergonomic physical workspace;</li>
+<li>To provide funding for your salary/stipend, research materials, computational resources and  ergonomic physical workspace;</li>
 <li>To ensure that you have all the necessary laboratory safety training;</li>
 <li>To provide career advice, mentoring, and a graceful exit from your position here.
 (This can only be met  if there is sufficient prior notice!);</li>
 <li>To provide letters of reference that accurately reflect your performance, skills, and interaction with the rest of the group, by the relevant deadlines;</li>
-<li>To ablate as best possible administrative bureaucracy that hinders your focus on research and training as a researcher.</li>
+<li>To ablate as best possible administrative bureaucracy that hinders your focus on research and training as a researcher;</li>
 <li>To allow you work time to finish up revisions of papers from your prior lab experience; however, unless you are funded by a fellowship, remember that you also have a full-time obligation to the funding source paying for your time so this should be kept reasonable;</li>
 <li>To arbitrate on appropriate authorship, and the order of authorship, on publications emanating from our group’s research.
 We follow the guidelines of The International Committee of Medical Journal Editors:
-“acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
+"acquisition of funding, collection of data, or general supervision of the research group, alone, does not justify authorship.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content; ALL three of the following criteria be met for authorship to be warranted: substantial contributions to conception and design, or acquisition of data, or analysis and interpretation of data;
-drafting the article or revising it critically for important intellectual content; and final approval of the version to be published.“</li>
+drafting the article or revising it critically for important intellectual content; and final approval of the version to be published."
 Decision making is a joint effort of all involved and makes references to the following points:
 <ul>
 <li>When there is any doubt or discussion, include them as an author.</li>